0atman/noboilerplate/scripts/22-starting-rust.md

 %%
 Hi friends my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

-This video is a guide on how to learn Rust, and is the way I teach it to my patreons in mentoring sessions.
+This video is a guide on how to learn Rust, and is the way I teach it to my patreons in our mentoring sessions.

 I have lots of tips on how to get up to speed FAST, and we'll start with the primary sources.